David C. Munson: Education

 David Clair Munson Jr. was born in Red Oak, Iowa, to David Clair Munson.
 His father was a safety engineer with DuPont.
 Munson received his bachelor's degree in electrical engineering from the University of Delaware in 1975, and his M.S., M.A., and Ph.D. degrees in electrical engineering from Princeton University in 1977, 1977, and 1979, respectively.
 His thesis was titled "Some New Techniques and Performance Analyses in Digital Signal Processing".

 Career

 Munson served the 14th dean of the University of Michigan College of Engineering from 2006 to 2016.
 He also served as a professor of electrical engineering at University of Illinois at Urbana-Champaign and Chair of the Department of Electrical Engineering and Computer Science at University of Michigan.

 On July 1, 2017 he became the 10th president of the Rochester Institute of Technology (RIT), succeeding William W. Destler.

 Munson's research focuses on signal processing issues in imaging systems.
 He is the co-founder of InstaRecon, which commercializes fast algorithms for image formation in computer tomography.
 He commented on the use of the Lena Image, suggesting researchers should avoiding upsetting colleagues.
-Munson is also a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and past president of the IEEE Signal Processing Society.
+Munson is also a bedfellow of the Institute of Electrical and Electronics Engineers (IEEE) and past president of the IEEE Signal Processing Society.

 On April 23, 2024, Munson announced his retirement effective June 30, 2025.